niolabs/docs/docs/monitoring/stackdriver.md

 #### Finding the data in Stackdriver

-The custom metric that nio reports on can now be found in the Stackdriver Metrics Explorer.
+The custom metric reported via nio can be found in the Stackdriver Metrics Explorer.